Garden Celeriac, Leek, Turnip, & Potato Soup

-This time today’s soup really, really, does mark the finish of the readied for picking vegetables from the backyard garden, celeriac and leeks.
-Beneath the soil they sat in wait for one special dinner occasion, a bit of nourishment in a steaming hot and healthy first course, marking celebration, and perhaps a bit of recuperation, for my sister Michelle after running the 26.2 mile Philadelphia Marathon last weekend.
+A bit of nourishment in a steaming hot and healthy first course in celebration, and perhaps a bit of recuperation for my sister Michelle after running the 26.2 mile Philadelphia Marathon last weekend.

-and then she was smiling even bigger as she emerged at the end point, better displayed in this photo though is that determined look of accomplishment.
+and then she was smiling even bigger as she emerged at the end point.
+Now that is one determined look of accomplishment.

 Afterwards, Michelle enjoyed her own cheering crowd, even friends who drove down from Baltimore in support of the occasion.
 It was a full day dashing from spot to spot capturing the moments en route.

-A steamy bowl of creamy combined garden vegetables soup always seems a good starter course, even if you haven’t just run a marathon, or, even have your own garden.
-Restorative or just plain comforting, Garden Celeriac, Leek, Turnip, & Potato Soup serves up too as a real winner, savored, and appreciated all around.
+A steamy bowl of creamy combined garden vegetables soup always seems a good starter course even if you haven’t just run a marathon or even have your own garden.
+Restorative or just plain comforting, Garden Celeriac, Leek, Turnip, & Potato Soup serves up as a real winner, savored, and appreciated all around.